 In Tibetan, Lhasa means “The land of the Gods“, or “Holy Place”.

 Need directions and more ideas?
 Please, contact us and we will help you to find these and other great places worth visiting!

 Lhasa stands at 3,650 m /12,000 ft above sea-level.
 At that elevation is usually takes a few days to fully adjust to the lower oxygen level.
 It is relatively easy for most of the visitors to adjust to Lhasa altitude.
 Because of that, Lhasa is a great starting point for a tour in Tibet.
 After a couple of days in Lhasa, you are ready to visit higher areas of Tibet.

-Lhasa enjoys delightful weather, throughout all seasons.
+Lhasa enjoys the delightful weather, throughout all seasons.
 It has 3,000 hours of sunshine annually-hence its popular name“The Sunshine City”.
-The temperatures very greatly between night and day, but remain fairly uniform during the year.
-Winters are neither severely cold, nor summers unbearably hot.
+The temperatures vary greatly between night and day but remain fairly uniform during the year.
+Winters are neither severely cold nor summers unbearably hot.
 The average annual rainfall is only 230-570mm, and at least 2/3rds of the year are frost-free.
 The best time to visit Lhasa is from March to October.
 Details»

 By air.
 The Lhasa Gonggar airport is 62 km/ 39 miles outside of the city.
 It is one of the highest airports in the world surrounded by mountains reaching over 6,000 m/ 20,000 ft.
 There are many domestic flights connecting Tibet with all major Chinese cities.
-International flight connect Lhasa with Nepal’s capital Kathmandu.
+International flights connect Lhasa with Nepal’s capital Kathmandu.
 These domestic and international flights offer safe, fast and efficient services.